chyvak1831/starter/README.md

 3. #### Content images: item boxes with aspect ratio on responsive.
     It's a common problem when clients use images with **different aspect ratio** for product lists (e.g. catalog), but at the same time they require to keep the same height for product items.
     If just to setup height (once in CSS) - *image will lost aspect ratio on responsive* (due width changes on responsive).
-The solution is **go through each breakpoint and setup height**, exactly like we did for attribute sizes in previous point for img in html - but now needs to do it's in CSS.
+The solution is **go through each breakpoint and setup height** keeping aspect ratio, exactly like we did for attribute sizes in previous point for img in html - but now needs to do it's in CSS and to setup aspect ratio for image item.

 #### Code
 Decor graphics (svg): `inc\icon-functions.php` (fork of twentyseventeen/inc/icon-functions.php).